mosesalphonse/TLS-termination-Istio-Ingress-Quarkus/README.md

    ![image](https://user-images.githubusercontent.com/16347988/171124870-e844b51d-af40-4cc2-a9da-76585eef4040.png)

 Note: CNAME record values shoule be copied from the TLS provider as I shown in the above screenshot.
-A record vlue is your Istio Ingress Gateway's external IP address.
+A record value is your Istio Ingress Gateway's external IP address.

+d) Once you have updated CNAME on your DNS provider, it may take around 15 minitues to reflect the changes, then you can able to verify it.
+Once you have completed all the steps, you can download the certificate bundles which consist of Certificate, Private key and CA bundle.

+Note: Make sure you should have CA(Certificate Authority) signed certificate and private key before starting this step.
+The above hint may guide you to obtain new domain and TLS certificate.

 ### Create secrets in Kubernetes